Picovoice/porcupine/README.md

 When initialized, input audio can be monitored using `manager.start()`.
 When done be sure to stop the manager using `manager.stop()`.

+## Contributing

+If you like to contribute to Porcupine, please read through [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License